Instruction: After Reading

 Questions not answered

 When children are acquiring a new language, their receptive language skills tend to develop in advance of productive language skills.
 ELLs may understand the discussion in the classroom but may feel reluctant to participate or have a difficulty with the language needed to express their thinking.
 When children have scaffolded supports including sentence frames it will relieve the linguistic load and encourage them to participate.

-In order to support English Language Learners, it is essential that there are many opportunities to not only learn English but learn in English.
-ELLs that are expected to participate and interact with native speakers become more adept at using language for the purpose.
+In order to support English Language Learners, it is essential that there are many opportunities not only to learn English but learn in English.
+ELLs that are expected to participate and interact with native speakers become more adept at using language for that purpose.
 The following effective instructional strategies reflect the work of Zwiers (2007) and Marzano, Pickering, and Pollock (2011) around supporting authentic and accountable talk:

 - Repeat key words and phrases for children.

-- Create opportunities to use context-relevant speech in multiple subject areas (from the morning meeting, to whole group literacy discussion.)
+- Create opportunities to use context-relevant speech in multiple subject areas (from the morning meeting to whole group literacy discussion).

 - Reduce affective filter through the creation of a collaborative and supportive environment that encourages all children to participate and make errors.

 |Ask questions when you don’t understand a topic.||